abhiverse01/simplistics/README.md

-# Simplistics Repository by Abhishek Shah
+# Simplistics - by Abhishek Shah

 Welcome to the **Simplistics Repository**, a collection of simple yet practical Python-based projects I have worked on to practice and enhance my programming skills.
-These projects are aimed at providing solutions to common tasks and games, focusing on simplicity, functionality, and code readability.
-All the projects were practiced using the **hackr.io** website and serve as learning tools for anyone interested in Python.
+These projects aim to provide solutions to common tasks and games, focusing on simplicity, functionality, and code readability.
+All the projects were practiced using the **hackr.io** website and served as learning tools for anyone interested in Python.

 ## 🚀 Goal of the Repository
 The primary goal of this repository is to showcase various beginner-to-intermediate level Python projects that solve different real-world problems, automate tasks, and build basic games.
 Each project is self-contained, well-structured, and written in Python with a focus on understanding core programming concepts like: